henk717/uftc/Readme.md

 ### RDP Files

-Some functionality such as connecting to a connection broker collection can only be achieved trough .rdp files just like mstsc on Windows.
-To make this possible you can choose to use a download link for the RDP file as the server name.
+UFTC supports existing RDP files if downloaded from a central location, to do this simply put the RDP URL as the server name.

 ### Citrix Mode

 There is a basic Citrix mode on board that can be activated by putting citrix as the server name.
 The URL of the Citrix Storefront can be preconfigured by putting it in the parameters, each time this setting changes to a new URL the Citrix profile is wiped.

+### Multiple Servers

+Starting at version 1.10 UFTC supports specifying multiple RDP servers (and optionally also citrix if neither uses additional parameters).
+To set this up use the regular server field and seperate the servers with |

 ### Root Account